intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

       local:
         hostPath: /Users/username/pgdata

-  # enable integrated SMTP server (requirement #4).
+  # Enable integrated SMTP server (requirement #4).
-  # configure ingress to forward requests for any host to mailhog GUI (requirements #5).
+  # Configure Ingress to forward requests for any host to MailHog GUI (requirements #5).
-  # since ingress for IOM defined a more specific rule, mailhog GUI can be reached using any hostname except localhost.
+  # Since ingress for IOM defined a more specific rule, MailHog GUI can be reached using any hostname except localhost.
   mailhog:
     enabled: true
     ingress: